What Is Comedone Extraction, and Should You Do It?

 After preparing the skin, the dermatologist or nurse will perform comedone extraction under sterile conditions.
 In other words, he should be wearing gloves and using sterilized instruments.
 The instrument he will use is called a comedone extractor.
 This is typically a metal instrument with a loop on one end.10

 For blackheads, the dermatologist or nurse will position the loop of the comedone extractor around the blackhead and apply gentle pressure.
 This will squeeze the contents of the comedone out.
 For whiteheads, they may have to first pierce the comedone slightly with a needle to create an opening to release the contents.10 Comedone extraction may be somewhat uncomfortable but should not be painful.

 After comedone extraction, your skin may be irritated and somewhat sore from the pressure of the procedure.
 The doctor or nurse may apply an antimicrobial and/or an anti-inflammatory cream to help prevent infection and calm the skin after the procedure.2,7,12

 At a beauty salon or spa: The process of comedone extraction will be similar to the one at a doctor's office.
 The difference is that at a salon or spa, additional procedures designed to relax you and/or to improve the appearance of your skin will occur before and/or after the comedone extraction.
 Such procedures may include a facial massage, treatment with LED lights, and application of a moisturizing cream or mask.

 The Bottom Line

-If you have mild acne, comedone extraction may be a good option for improving your acne in the short term, but will not provide a long-term fix.
+If you have non-inflammatory acne, comedone extraction may be an option for improving your acne in the short term, but will not provide a long-term fix, and costs can add up quickly.
 Make sure to undergo comedone extraction at a dermatologist's office or beauty salon.
 Do not attempt comedone extraction at home, and never try comedone extraction on severe forms of acne like cystic acne.

 You May Like